mivek/python-metar-taf-parser/README.md

 - quantity: `CloudQuantity`.
 The quantity of clouds.
 - type: `CloudType`.
 The type of cloud in the layer.

+#### Pressure

+Represents the pressure part of a METAR

+- pressure: `str`.
+The value of pressure.
+- unit: `str`.
+The unit of the pressure.

 #### AbstractWeatherContainer

 Abstract class containing the basic fields of METAR, TAF or trend objects.